-Convention Secretary and Treasurer Job Descriptions (attached)
+Convention Secretary and Treasurer Job Descriptions (attached) Salary-\$6,000.00 each

-Salary-\$6,000.00 each
+2. Terms are as follows:

-- 1.4 Any member of the Steering Committee is encouraged to present a minority to the area assembly. - 2.
-Terms are as follows: - 2.1 Convention Chairperson has a four-year commitment. - 2.2 Alternate Delegate and Alternate Chair serve two years. - 3.
+- 2.1 Convention Chairperson has a four-year commitment. - 2.2 Alternate Delegate and Alternate Chair serve two years. - 3.
 The Steering Committee shall be responsible and accountable to the area assembly.
 Steering Committee Chairperson shall be a member of the area committee with full voting rights.
 All convention Steering Committee meetings and Convention meetings shall be open to the Fellowship. - 4.
-The Convention Steering Committee, its Chairperson and the Convention Chairperson are vital roles for the success of the Convention, and each has very specific responsibilities.
+The Steering Committee, its Chairperson and the Convention Chairperson are vital roles for the success of the Convention, and each has very specific responsibilities.